 In more than two decades as a politician, Walker hasn’t looked for solutions like these.
 As a state representative, Walker helped to create what he now admits is a “monster” by authoring or co-authoring 27 bills that either expanded the definitions of crimes, increased mandatory minimums, or limited parole.
 Now, rather than working on the crisis he helped to create, Gov. Walker chose to ignore the problem, and instead lock people up and throw away the key at the taxpayer’s expense.

 The youth detention facility Lincoln Hills is a perfect recent example.
 Correctional officers and youth detainees at Lincoln Hills have been subjected to unsafe, unhealthy, and unproductive conditions for more than six years.
-Workers at Lincoln Hills have blown the whistle on the crisis there since Walker took office, and he chose to do nothing until now — an election year — and still, it’s unclear whether he’s sincere about following through with real changes on a timely basis.
+Workers at Lincoln Hills have blown the whistle on the crisis there since Walker took office, and he chose to do nothing until now — an election year.

 It’s time to stop playing games and find real solutions to the tough issues facing our state.
 As your next governor, Andy Gronik will: